-Cuexcomate has been mistakenly called ‘The Smallest Volcano of the World’ because of the popular belief that it was indeed a volcano, based only on the shape of the structure; however, it is not a volcano.
+Cuexcomate has been mistakenly called ‘the smallest volcano in the world’ because of the popular belief that it was indeed a volcano, based only on the shape of the structure; however, it is not a volcano at all.

 There are spiral metal stairs that allow one to descend to the interior of the crater.